cs3216/cs3216.github.io/website/coursework/seminar/index.md

 <p>Before you meet as a group, each member is to try their hand at identifying a recent innovation.
 Your group is to then meet and discuss to finally decide on the most innovative application and make a presentation about it to the rest of the class on <strong>{formatDate(assignments.seminar.presentation)}</strong>.
 Each team is to put up their choice of the most innovative application on the <a href={assignments.seminar.google_sheet}>Google Sheet</a> as soon as possible (latest by <strong>{formatDate(assignments.seminar.innovation_submission)}</strong>).
 Note that duplicates are not allowed, and it will be first-come, first-served.
 Please double check that another group has not taken up your team's choice before adding it to the Google Sheet.</p>

+You will be presenting to your fellow classmates, so a low level of technicality is allowed in the presentation (i.e you are allowed to use technical terms that you think your classmates will be able to understand).
+Try to impress your classmates by convincing the class that your chosen idea is the coolest!

 ## Grading and Admin

 The presentations should attempt to cover the following points about the chosen application/innovation:

 1. Description of the application
 2. Why we should care about the application you chose
+3. What is good about the application
+4. What are the limitations of the application, and suggestions on how they can be overcome
-3. How the application can be implemented if you had to do it (Describe the program organisation by using high-level views like logic flow, identifying technologies used where possible, etc.)
+5. How the application can be implemented if you had to do it (Describe the program organisation by using high-level views like logic flow, identifying technologies used where possible, etc.)
-4. What is good, bad and ugly about the application
-5. Suggested improvements
-6. Commercial potential
-7. New app(s)/business models/ideas arising from studying the application
+6. New app(s)/business models/ideas arising from studying the application

 From our past experience, students tend to ramble on and on in their presentations.
 To control this, we are using a format called Pecha Kucha.
 See <http://www.youtube.com/watch?v=9NZOt6BkhUg> for an example.
 It works like a charm.
 We will do the same this year.